 Backwashing a D.E.
 Filter System

-5 - Use a hose with a pressure nozzle to rinse off ALL D.E. and filtered debris from the filter membranes into the waste drain.
-(Takes around 30-40 minutes depending on size.)
+Use a hose with a pressure nozzle to rinse off ALL D.E. and filtered debris from the filter membranes into the waste drain (30-40 minutes depending on size).

-7 - Once filled, open bypass/precoat valve to create a small, closed loop of water circulation.
+Once filled, open bypass / precoat valve to create a small, closed loop of water circulation.

-10 - Add D.E. slurry into the filter pit/closed loop.
+Add D.E. slurry into the filter pit / closed loop.
 The pit will become very cloudy at this point.

-11 - Wait while the closed loop coats the filter membranes in D.E.
-The pit will start clearing up as the D.E. begins to stick to the filter membranes, and then to itself. (can take between 5-15 minutes)
+Wait while the closed loop coats the filter membranes in D.E.
+The pit will start clearing up as the D.E. begins to stick to the filter membranes, and then to itself (5-15 minutes).

-Keep in mind this process is something that takes anywhere from 45 minutes, to 1.5 hours (excluding boiler cooling time) depending on the number of filters needing to be cleaned, how dirty they are, and your flow of fresh water.
+Keep in mind this process is something that takes 45-90 minutes (excluding boiler cooling time), depending on the number of filters to be cleaned, how dirty they are, and your flow of fresh water.